Affiliate links on Android Authority may earn us a commission. Learn more.

-In short, no. The two won’t pair.
+In short, no. You cannot use an Apple Watch with an Android phone.
+The two platforms won’t pair.
 The Apple Watch will only work with iPhones, which isn’t ever likely to change.
 You’ll need an iPhone with the Watch app installed to activate an Apple Watch.
 There’s no substitute for this on Android, even if your device supports Bluetooth connectivity.

 However, there’s no reason why you can’t use the two devices simultaneously.
 If you own an iPhone, an Apple Watch, and an Android phone, you can use all three simultaneously.
 You could theoretically use your Apple Watch to track your daily activity while leaving your iPhone at home.
 If you have an LTE Apple Watch, you could also use standalone apps on the wearable.
 Notably, this will impact the Apple Watch’s battery, but it’s entirely possible.

 How to use a cellular Apple Watch with an Android phone

 There’s an alternative but extremely limited way to use an Apple Watch LTE variant with an Android phone.
 However, you’ll still need an iPhone to set the process in motion.